 As a renter, there is no responsibility for property taxes.
 Plus, in many senior living communities, utilities and the costs associated with repairs and maintenance are included with rent.
 Not only are these bundled into one flat cost, but they may offer the relief of fewer responsibilities, worries, or details to track and remember.

 Time and labor

 It’s also worth considering the everyday routines and commitments in a home.
 Cleaning, upkeep, chores, and meal prep, may not always be measured in dollars, but require time, effort, and commitment.
-Whether it’s lawn and yard care, weatherproofing, clearing out health hazards like dust and mold, or just keeping the kitchen and bathrooms clean, there’s always something to do.
+Whether it’s lawn care, weatherproofing, flat roof replacement and roofing maintenance, clearing out health hazards like dust and mold, or just keeping the kitchen and bathrooms clean, there’s always something to do.

 While the work and results can be rewarding, the physical labor becomes harder on the body as we age and as our health needs change.
 And for those tasks that can no longer be carried out, extra help (sometimes with a fee) must be arranged.
 With cleaning and maintenance staff at senior living communities, you can be relieved of the physical labor required (or expenses associated with help) and have more time for things you enjoy.

 We all budget for activities that we enjoy and help us thrive, such as dining out or a monthly gym membership.
 Most people budget for these costs separately from living expenses, but at our Era Living managed communities, the monthly rent includes wellness, social, and educational opportunities.